GlawinAlva24/Energy-Consumption-Forecasting-Anomaly-Detection/README.md

 | One-Class SVM    | 0.60      | 0.52   | 0.56     |
 | LOF              | 0.67      | 0.58   | 0.62     |

-*Values can be updated from your final tables*

 ---